linux-superuser666/BlackArchCyberpunk2077/README.md

 2. for dotThemes mv to .themes
 3. for hypr, rofi and quickshell mv to .config

+key:
+for keybind you can see in ./config/hypr/hyprkeys.conf

 restart your devices.

 im sorry i have another work to do. so maybe in april i will do the  development again , enjoy